moonncat/base64tofile/base64tofile/readme.md

 # base64tofile

-> get file from base64 string
+> get file from base64 string, or upload file to specific service

 ## Install